uttori/uttori-wiki/docs/wiki.md

 Renders the detail page using the `detail` template.

 Hooks:
+- `fetch` - `storage-get` - Get the requested content from the storage.
-- `render-content` - `render-content` - Passes in the document content.
+- `filter` - `render-content` - Passes in the document content.
 - `filter` - `view-model-detail` - Passes in the viewModel.

 **Kind**: instance method of [<code>UttoriWiki</code>](#UttoriWiki)